How to Build Custom Crown Molding

-The first step to installing this crown profile is to locate the studs and joists behind the walls so the trim can be nailed to the framing.
+The first step to installing this crown profile is to locate the studs and joists behind the wall surface so the trim can be nailed to the framing.

 Begin by measuring down from the ceiling to mark the location for the top of the backer board, piece E. In this example that would be 2-5/8 inches.
 Mark the wall with a pencil at this point over each wall stud.